By dentist Dr. Richard Mitchell

 My advice?
 Just spend an extra minute or two looking for something else to use, such as scissors to open a bag or a bottle opener to open a bottle.
 Much safer!
 (And cheaper.)

 Teeth whitening.
 This is something that everyone can do to improve the appearance of their teeth.
 It is relatively inexpensive, totally non-invasive, and SAFE providing you choose a good quality product.

 The best way to whiten your teeth is to get a take-home kit from a dentist's office.
 You will get some custom-made splints made up, and a few tubes of whitening gel.
 You must keep this gel cool at all times, otherwise it degrades and will not work.

 Once you get home, just follow your dentist's instructions.
 Normally, you just put a small drop of gel into each tooth section in the splint, and put the splint over your teeth.
-Then wait 30 minutes to 45 minutes.
-You can do most things in this time, such as watch TV, check your emails, do some chores; but you must not eat nor drink in that 30-45 minutes.
+Then wait 60 minutes to 90 minutes.
+You can do most things in this time, such as watch TV, check your emails, do some chores; but you must not eat nor drink in that time.

 When time's up, take out the splints, and rinse them under COLD water.
 I recommend using a cotton bud to gently clean each tooth compartment thoroughly.
 Then put your splints to drain, somewhere cool.